 Did you know that if you need to read an item we don’t have in print or online, we can try to get it for you from another library?

-Masters students are entitled to 10 free requests per year and staff, PhD, EngD, DBA and MPhil students 30 free requests per year (for non-commercial use only).
+Masters students are entitled to 10 free requests per year whilst staff, PhD, EngD, DBA and MPhil students can make up to 30 (for non-commercial use only).

-Wherever possible we use the British Library’s Secure Electronic Delivery (SED) service so you can receive smaller items such as journal articles and book chapters quickly by email.
-However, larger items will need to be posted to you.
+Wherever possible we use the British Library’s Secure Electronic Delivery (SED) service so you can receive PDFs of journal articles and book chapters quickly by email.
+However, if you need a whole book or journal issue we will need to borrow the physical item for you.
 Most requests are satisfied within a week, although some may take longer.

 How do I order an item?

-Go to either the Kings Norton Library Search or the MIRC Library Search and click on the link on the left to ‘Request an interlibrary loan’.
-Login and complete the form as accurately as possible.
+Go to My Library Account (linked in the blue navigation bar across the top of the library website).
+Log in if prompted and you will be taken to Library Search.
+Click on the link in the top right of the screen to ‘Request an interlibrary loan’.
+Complete the form as accurately as possible.
 (This helps us supply your item quickly).
 If you need any help, please ask a member of staff.

 I have placed a document supply request.
 What happens next?